 Competitors: Raikou, Zapdos

 Don’t count on an exclusive moveset.
 Considering it already tops the charts, there’s not much room to improve on Electivire.
-It also has a baby form (somewhat awkward for a Community Day) and just had its shiny released via the Gen 4 Hatchathon.
+It also has a baby form (awkward for a Community Day) whose shiny form was released in the Gen 4 Hatchathon.

 The biggest drawback to evolving Electivire is its lack of utility in legendary tier 5 raids.
-Depending on future bosses, other Pokemon's rankings may improve.
+It's among the best counters to Kyogre and Lugia, but not much else.
+Evolving other Pokemon may take priority depending on the legendary in rotation.

 Those in need of an Electric-type attacker should feel great about using their Sinnoh Stones on Electabuzz.
-Electivire should remain the top dog until Gen 5 brings a pair of Electric legendaries, and that’s not something to expect any time soon.
+Electivire should remain best until Gen 5 brings a pair of Electric legendaries, and that’s not something to expect any time soon.

 Grass is a useful attacking type, but there are many other good and available Grass attackers, meaning Roserade may not be worth your Sinnoh Stone just for this purpose.
 Without the help of weather boost, Grass attackers fall behind the best Water-types against Ground and Rock and behind the best Electric attackers against Water-type targets.
 For this reason, too, Electivire may be a better candidate.
 Grass-types still remain second class attackers in Pokemon Go overall.